Jim-F/UCSD_p-Trek/source/ucsd-psystem-fs_tools/README.md

 ## Recreating TRTREK:

 ####
-    To recreate TRTREK.ima from the newly-compiled code, perform the following:
+    To recreate TRTREK.ima from the newly-compiled code (which includes a rebuilt TRTREK.F77.CODE main program),
+    perform the following:

-    On Windows, in D:\PCE\data\pce-trek.inc :
+    On Windows, edit the configuration include file D:\PCE\data\pce-trek.inc to use the following
+    floppy configuration:
     floppy1: TRTREK.ima
     floppy2: TREK3A.ima
     floppy3: TREK3B.ima
     floppy4: TREK2A.ima   (h=2 !)

-    In D:\PCE directory:
+    On Windows, in D:\PCE directory:
     run-trek

     Exit the game.
 One quick way of doing this is to select a "FROZEN" game